Minami Kamakura High School Girls Cycling Club: Characters

 A first year student from class B at Minami Kamakura Girls High School, the same class as Hiromi.
 Tomoe is a native from Kamakura and Hiromi's first friend when she first came to Kamakura.
-She gets along well with Hiromi at their first meet and help her to rides bicycle in the first day of school.
-She also the one who guide Hiromi and their teacher, Shiki-sensei, to cycling around the ways of Kamakura.
-After the Night Criterium event, She is appointed by all members as a Minami Kamakura High School cycling club's president, which she agrees.
+She gets along well with Hiromi at their first meeting and helps her to ride a bicycle on the first day of school.
+She's also the one who guides Hiromi and their teacher, Shiki-sensei, to cycling around the ways of Kamakura.
+After the Night Criterium event, Tomoe was appointed by all members as a Minami Kamakura High School cycling club's president, which she agrees.
 She is called Tomo-chan by Hiromi.